maaretp/talks/talk_exploratory_unit_testing_with_and_for_genai.md

 4. Unit testing with properties, and generation of tests
 5. Unit testing with a reference
 6. Knowing your domain, it will surprise you
+7. Knowing your environment, it will surprise you

 We'll wrap up with a conversation on the boundaries of programmers and testers, and if they should exist.